 - Topic 4 – Genetics and variation

 - Topic 5 – Energy transfers within and between organisms

 - Topic 6 – Organisms and changes in environments

 - Topic 7 – Genetics, populations and ecosystems

 - Topic 8 – Control of gene expression

-Students who wish to study courses such as medicine, dentistry, pharmacology, life sciences, biomedical sciences and many others at university will find that A Level Biology is often specified as a required subject at A Level.
+Students who wish to study courses such as medicine, dentistry, pharmacology, life sciences, environmental sciences and many others at university will find that A Level Biology is often specified as a required subject at A Level.